Chama cha Ukombozi wa Umma: 2015 general election

 Hashim Rungwe was selected as CHAUMMA's first-ever presidential candidate during the 2015 general election instead of General Secretary Ally Omary Juma and another party member.
 Some of the main policies Rungwe wanted to focus on were government accountability, national unity, and better support for the impoverished.
 If elected, he would specifically revive Mwanza's struggling economy by returning failing private companies to public ownership.
 He believed that the government was responsible for ensuring the quality of infrastructure and the financial success of its citizens, and that revitalization of the cotton-growing industry would decrease poverty and unemployment rates.
 A longer-term plan is to provide free education to all Tanzanians from nursery school to university and that the country's eventual wealth in resources would make it possible.

 2019 civic election

 Along with candidates from a number of other opposition parties, 250 CHAUMMA candidates withdrew from the civic election following claims of nomination irregularities.

 2020 general election

 Rungwe represented CHAUMMA in the 2020 Tanzanian general election.
 His priority in this election was eliminating hunger, particularly through the creation of children's food programs.
-He promised anyone attending one of his rallies would be given a meal of chicken and rice but was quickly issued a warning from the Prevention and Combating of Corruption Bureau stating this would be akin to bribery.
-Rungwe also showed interest in building a canal between Dar es Salaam and Dodoma to ease goods transportation and in replacing expensive government vehicles with more cost-effective alternates.
+He promised that anyone attending one of his rallies would be given a meal of chicken and rice but was quickly issued a warning from the Prevention and Combating of Corruption Bureau, stating this would be akin to bribery.
+Rungwe also showed interest in building a canal between Dar es Salaam and Dodoma to ease goods transportation and in replacing expensive government vehicles with more cost-effective alternatives.